The rapid growth of clinical trials for COVID-19

 Important approaches to pursuing successful clinical outcomes include:

 - Increased use of at-home sampling and testing.
-Bringing these aspects of the trial process direct to the patient eliminates the need for site visits – but in order to ensure sample integrity, clinical suppliers will need to provide effective kitting for home sample collection, along with secure tracking and tracing, and logistical support for shipping and storage.
+Bringing these aspects of the trial process direct to the patient eliminates the need for site visits – but to ensure sample integrity, clinical suppliers will need to provide effective kitting for home sample collection, along with secure tracking and tracing, and logistical support for shipping and storage.

 - Adoption of drug self-administration procedures, enabling patients to participate in treatment trials without in-person clinician intervention.